Bodega-style Bacon, Egg, and Cheese Breakfast Sandwich

 Instructions

-1. Heat the skillet with 1 Tbsp. of oil over medium heat and fry the chopped canadian bacon until it is heated through.
+1. Heat a skillet over medium heat and fry the chopped canadian bacon until heated through.
 Remove from the skillet and set aside.

-3. Whisk the eggs with 1 tablespoon of water, and some salt and pepper.
+3. In a small bowl, whisk the eggs with 1 tablespoon of water and a pinch of salt and pepper.

-7. Fold the edges of the egg around the cheese, and continue to fold the egg over itself until it is a small square that will fit on the roll.
+7. Fold the edges of the egg over the cheese, then continue to fold the egg over itself to form a small square.

-9. Transfer the folded egg square onto your toasted roll.
-Use a sharp bread knife to cut the roll in half.
+9. Place the folded egg square onto the toasted kaiser roll and cut the sandwich in half to serve.

 Written by Will Chiong who lives and works in New York building useful things.